Trade Policy and Structural Change: Baseline Parameter Values

 \section{Baseline Parameter Values}

-We summarize the baseline fundamentals we calibrated in Section \ref{ap: shock}.
-Figure \ref{fig: prod} shows the evolution of sectoral productivity in six countries, Canada, China, Germany, Japan, Mexico, and the U.S. We normalize the productivity in 1965 to be 1 and take the moving average over 5 years to remove the noise.
-In every country other than Canada, after the 1980s, the productivity of the manufacturing sector grows more than that of the service sector.
-In the U.S., the manufacturing productivity increased by a factor of 2.2 while the service sector productivity increased by a factor of 1.5.
-Canada exhibits the opposite pattern, i.e., the productivity of the service sector grows faster than that of the manufacturing sector.
+We summarize the baseline fundamentals we calibrated in Section~\ref{ap: shock}.
+Figure~\ref{fig: prod} shows the evolution of sectoral productivity in six countries, Canada, China, Germany, Japan, Mexico, and the U.S. We normalize the productivity in 2000 to be one and take the moving average over five years to remove the noise.
+In every country other than Canada and Japan, the productivity of the manufacturing sector grows more than that of the service sector.
+In the U.S., the manufacturing productivity increased by a factor of 1.6 while the service sector productivity increased by a factor of 1.4.
+The productivity growth biased toward manufacturing implies that the expenditure share on manufacturing may drop due to the relative price effect, even if we do not take into account the impacts of international trade and non-homotheticity preferences-driven demand changes.
+In Canada, productivity growth is similar across manufacturing and services.
+For Japan, the manufacturing productivity grew faster than the service sector until the mid-2000s, but the pattern reversed afterward.

-Figure \ref{fig: tradecost_tau} shows the evolution of trade costs in the six countries.
+Figure~\ref{fig: tradecost_tau} shows the evolution of trade costs in the six countries.
 For each country and year, we compute the simple arithmetic average of the bilateral tariff rate (inward and outward) with all its trading partners.
 The source of the tariff data is the WITS, which provides the bilateral tariff after the late 1980s for the major countries.
-For the period prior to the year when the tariffs are reported for its first time, we apply the tariff rates in the first year.
-The figure confirms that the tarriffs are continuously falling after 1990s for manufacturing sector in most of the countries.
+For the period prior to the year when the tariffs are reported for the first time, we apply the tariff rates in the first year.
+The figure confirms that the tariffs are continuously falling after the 1990s for the manufacturing sector in most of the countries.
 It is also worth noting that China's export tariffs drop more significantly in the late 1990s than in the 2000s when China joined the WTO.